Exam Day | Testing Centre

 • Who the correct point of contact is, when multiple parties are involved.

-• What administrative evidence exists (where applicable) and how it is recorded.
+• What administrative evidence exists, where applicable, and how it is recorded.

-The results communication method and whether a retake exists depend on the exam and, where applicable, the provider.
+The results communication method and whether a retake exists depend on the certification and, where applicable, the provider.
 Therefore, they may vary.
 Still, the method and typical timeline are usually indicated at the close of the process.

 How results are communicated

-Results may be communicated via a portal, provider email, or formal process communication.
+Results may be communicated via a portal, provider email or formal process communication.
 Timelines may vary.

 Evidence and administrative closure

-Retake (new attempt), where applicable
+Retake or new attempt, where applicable

-FAQ — Exam day and results
+FAQ — Session, results and retake

 What happens if I am late?

-The exact rules are in the exam instructions and are the ones that apply at the time of delivery.
+It depends on the certification, the mode, whether online or in-person, and, where applicable, the provider.
+Some assessments may allow controlled breaks; others may have restrictions.
+The exact rules are in the instructions and are the ones that apply at the time of delivery.

-How do I confirm the exact conditions of my exam?
+How do I confirm the exact conditions?

-The exact conditions are set out in the exam instructions and, where applicable, in the provider’s portal or documentation.
+The exact conditions are set out in the instructions and, where applicable, in the provider’s portal or documentation.
+If there is any doubt, the Exams Centre can clarify the context and the next step.

-What happens if I fail the exam?
+What happens if I do not pass?

 Do you need clarification or support?